bd-j/prospector/doc/sfhs.rst

 available as the ``"continuity_flex_sfh"`` entry of :py:class:`prospect.models.templates.TemplateLibrary`

-In this parameterization, the edges of the temporal bins are adjusted, such that for a given set of SFRs an equal amount of mass forms in each bin.
-The widths are derived from the :math:`J` given SFR ratios :math:`r_j = {\rm SFR}_j / {\rm SFR}_{j+1}` as
+In this parameterization, the edges of the temporal bins are adjusted such that for a given set of SFRs an equal amount of mass forms in each bin.
+In other words, the bins all contain the same fraction of the total stellar mass, and the free parameters are related to the time it takes each succesive quantile of the mass to form.
+The widths are derived from the :math:`J` sampled SFR ratios :math:`r_j = {\rm SFR}_j / {\rm SFR}_{j+1}` as

 .. math::